PapaBear928/First-DJANGO-APP/README.md

   More complex descriptions later.
-(1.04.22)
+Im still learning how it works (1.04.22)